 In addition to this we aim to develop the pupils’ fluency and recall through daily mental maths activities as well develop reasoning and mathematical language by discussing a key question on a daily basis.

-Finally we intend to develop a greater depth of understanding, enabling confidence and a willingness to take risks by scaffolding learning through the use of manipulatives and pictorial representations to enhance the pupils understanding of abstract mathematical concepts.
+Furthermore, we intend to develop a greater depth of understanding, enabling confidence and a willingness to take risks by scaffolding learning through the use of manipulatives and pictorial representations to enhance the pupils understanding of abstract mathematical concepts.